secretstartups/handbook/leadership/emotional-intelligence/psychological-safety-short-course/index.html.md

 3. **Have moral courage** - This is the practice of being brave even when it is a risk or inconvenient for you for ethical and moral reasons.

 **Scenario:** Someone is consistently using the wrong pronouns for a team member who identifies as non-binary.
 They use the pronouns They/Them.
 The person doing this is at Director level and you have a great relationship with them.
-After an incident of doing the director doing this, you ask for a zoom chat and explain the issue.
+After an incident of seeing the director doing this, you ask for a zoom chat and explain the issue.

 **Risks:**

 - The person is higher in the hierarchy
-- You may not know there conservative or liberal views
+- You may not know their conservative or liberal views
 - Risking the friendship you have with the person

 ### Nurturing Psychological Safety for All Team Members

 It is important that there are consistent things that we do to ensure that nurture and cultivate psychological safety.

-Everyone at GitLab can follow these key practice to create and continue the culture we desire:
+Everyone at GitLab can follow these key practices to create and continue the culture we desire:

 - Embrace a culture of respectable debate

-We have our value sub value, Disagree, Commit, Disagree - to help embrace this practice.
+We have our values' sub value of Disagree, Commit, Disagree - to help embrace this practice.

 It allows us to have those conversations that spark creativity, iterations and gather viewpoints that we may have missed.
 With our value ensuring that we still progress and move forward.

 - Encourage and Share personal stories

-This is a great way of ensuring that as team members we build relationships and ultimately trust at work.
+This is a great way of ensuring that as team members we build relationships and, ultimately, trust at work.
 Coffee chats are a great avenue for this so that you are more comfortable bringing up pertinent issues.

 - Practice self-reflection